eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 Now that we have applications capable of sending and receiving data, we can run the complete iceoryx system.

+!!! note
+    RouDi and all Apps have to be built with the same compiler and the same compiler flags.

 First we need to start RouDi.

 ```